 Your own 18 note movement Size: 2" L x 1 3/4" W x 1" H.

 Generally it is good practice to have most of the song play only one note at a time, with two at a time interspersed at intervals.
 You can sometimes play 3 at a time as the last chord of the song.
-The reason bein friction/drag.
+The reason being friction/drag.
 Each revolution of the cylinder is approximately 16 seconds.
 (Earlier made cylinders were a bit fatter which allowed for a couple of more seconds) Some movements are somewhat adjustable (slower or faster) It is good practice to arrange the music for a target 8 bars and 16 seconds (the music repeats after the full revolution).

 A blank, untuned comb is usually machined to sequentially cover about two octaves in a major key (no sharps or flats).
 However very few songs can use an untuned comb because of duplicates.
 Duplicate pitches (teeth) are necessary whenever a note plays again in less than about one second (which happens a lot).
 Most movement combs have between 4 and 10 duplicated teeth, limiting the overall number of different pitches to about 14 or less.
 The pitches which are lost are therefore unavailable.
-Arranging for a music box is quite difficult because of this.
+Arranging or setting up for a music box is quite difficult because of this.

 [For larger orders, please email us]